BjoernBoss/arger/README.md

 arger::Option(std::wstring name, arger::IsId auto id, const arger::IsConfig<detail::Option> auto&... configs);

 /* configure the key to be used as option for argument mode and any group name for menu mode, which
-*	triggers the help-menu to be printed (prior to verifying the remainder of the argument structure) */ arger::HelpEntry(std::wstring name, bool allChildren, const arger::IsConfig<detail::Option> auto&... configs);
+*	triggers the help-menu to be printed (prior to verifying the remainder of the argument structure)
+*	Note: if reducible is enabled, the usage of the abbreviation will not print any additional information
+*	Note: if all-children is enabled, the help entry will be printed as option in all sub-groups as well */ arger::HelpEntry(std::wstring name, bool allChildren, bool reducible, const arger::IsConfig<detail::Option> auto&... configs);

 /* configure the key to be used as option for argument mode and any group name for menu mode, which
-*	triggers the version-menu to be printed (prior to verifying the remainder of the argument structure) */ arger::VersionEntry(std::wstring name, bool allChildren, const arger::IsConfig<detail::Option> auto&... configs);
+*	triggers the version-menu to be printed (prior to verifying the remainder of the argument structure)
+*	Note: if all-children is enabled, the help entry will be printed as option in all sub-groups as well */ arger::VersionEntry(std::wstring name, bool allChildren, const arger::IsConfig<detail::Option> auto&... configs);

 /* version text for the current configuration (preceeded by program name, if not in menu-mode) */